Complete and bi-continuous invariant of protein backbones under rigid motion: Motivations and the problem statement

-At the geometric level, the whole protein can be rigidly moved (translated or rotated), which changes all atomic coordinates but the underlying structure remains the same in the sense that different images under rigid motion have the same functional properties.
-Though proteins are considered flexible molecules, it is important to distinguish their rigid shapes that can differently interact \cite{heifetz2003effect} with other molecules including medical drugs.
+Any embedded protein in $\R^3$ can be rigidly moved (translated or rotated), which changes all atomic coordinates but the underlying structure remains the same in the sense that different images of a protein under rigid motion have the same properties in a fixed environment.
+Though proteins are flexible molecules, it is important to distinguish their rigid shapes that can differently interact \cite{heifetz2003effect} with other molecules including medical drugs.

-\begin{dfn}[Backbone Rigid Space $\bris_m$] A protein \emph{backbone} is a sequence of $m$ ordered triplets of main atoms (nitrogen $N_i$, $\al$-carbon $A_i$, and carboxyl carbon $C_i$) given by their geometric positions in $\R^3$.
+\begin{dfn}[Backbone Rigid Space $\bris_m$] A protein \emph{backbone} is a sequence of $m$ ordered triplets of main chain atoms (nitrogen $N_i$, $\al$-carbon $A_i$, and carbonyl carbon $C_i$) given by their geometric positions in $\R^3$.
 A rigid \emph{motion} is a composition of translations and rotations matching backbones in $\R^3$ (denoted by $S\cong Q$).
-For any $m\geq 1$, the classes of all backbones of $m$ triplets under rigid motion form the \emph{Backbone Rigid Space} $\bris_m$. \end{dfn}
+The classes of all backbones of $m$ triplets under rigid motion form the \emph{Backbone Rigid Space} $\bris_m$. \end{dfn}

 Rigid classes of backbones can be distinguished only by an \emph{invariant} $I$ defined as a descriptor preserved under any rigid motion.
 Any non-invariant descriptor $J$ always has a \emph{false negative} pair of backbones $S\cong Q$ with $J(S)\neq J(Q)$.
 The number of residues is invariant, while the center of mass moves together with a backbone and is not invariant.